tonyt73/TommyGun/README.md

   o Fixed the Generate Mask tool to generate masks for all frames of an image o Fixed a bug in creating masks when the image width is not a multiple of 8 o Added a Set Hot Spot marker (and a toggle button to show/hide it)
     WTF is a Hot Spot?
-Well best of not be using it then eh! :) o Fixed a bug where the Animation Frame Helper would freeze on Frame 0
+Well best off not to be using it then eh! :) o Fixed a bug where the Animation Frame Helper would freeze on Frame 0

 0.9.20 (4th June 2007)